dlal-group/simtext/README.md

 ## T1_pubmed_by_queries

 Input:
-Tab-delimited table with entities in a column called “ID_<name>”, e.g. “ID_genes” if entities are genes.
+Tab-delimited table with entities in a column called “ID_<name>”, e.g. “ID_gene” if entities are genes.
 The entities are successively used as search query in PubMed.

-Settings:
--	Save abstracts or PMIDs
--	Number of abstracts or PMIDs that should be retrieved per entity
--	NCBI API key if applicable
--	Name of the output file
+Usage:
+$ T1_pubmed_by_queries.R [-h] [-i INPUT] [-o OUTPUT] [-n NUMBER] [-a] [-k KEY]

+Optional arguments:
+ -i INPUT, --input INPUT     input file name. add path if file is not in working directory -o OUTPUT, --output OUTPUT  output file name [default "T1_output"] -n NUMBER, --number NUMBER  number of PMIDs or abstracts to save per ID [default "5"] -a, --abstract              if abstracts instead of PMIDs should be retrieved use --abstracts -k KEY, --key KEY           if API key is available, add it to speed up the download of PubMed data

 Output:
-Input table with additional columns containing PMIDs or abstracts from PubMed.
+Input table with additional columns with PMIDs or abstracts (--abstracts) from PubMed.

 ## T2_abstracts_by_pmids

 Input:
 Tab-delimited table with entities in a column called “ID_<name>” and columns containing PMIDs.
 The names of the PMID columns should start with “PMID”, e.g. “PMID_1”, “PMID_2” etc.

-Settings:
--	Name of the output file
+Usage:
+$ T2_abstracts_by_pmid.R [-h] [-i INPUT] [-o OUTPUT]

+Optional arguments:
+ -i INPUT, --input INPUT    input file name. add path if file is not in working directory -o OUTPUT, --output OUTPUT output file name [default "T2_output"]

 Output:
 Input table with additional columns containing abstracts corresponding to the PMIDs from PubMed.

 ## T3_text_to_wordmatrix

 The tool extracts the most frequent words per entity (per row).
 Text of columns starting with "ABSTRACT" or "TEXT" are considered.
-The most frequent words are used to generate a word matrix with rows = entities and columns = extracted words.
-The resulting matrix is binary with 0= word not frequently occurring in abstracts/text of entity and 1= word frequently present in abstracts/text of entity.
+The most frequent words are used to generate a binary matrix with rows = entities and columns = extracted words, with 0= word not frequently occurring in abstracts/text of entity and 1= word frequently present in abstracts/text of entity.

+Input:
-Input: Output of tool 1 or tool 2, or tab-delimited table with entities in column called “ID_<name>”, e.g. “ID_genes” and text in columns starting with "ABSTRACT" or "TEXT".
+Output of tool 1 or tool 2, or tab-delimited table with entities in column called “ID_<name>”, e.g. “ID_genes” and text in columns starting with "ABSTRACT" or "TEXT".

-Settings:
--	Number most frequent words that should be extracted (default: top 50 words)
--	All characters translated to lower case (default)
--	A set of English stop words (e.g., 'the' or 'not') are removed (default)
--	Remove any numbers in text
--	Apply Porter's stemming algorithm: collapsing words to a common root to aid comparison of vocabulary
+Usage:
+$ T3_text_to_wordmatrix.R [-h] [-i INPUT] [-o OUTPUT] [-n NUMBER] [-r] [-l] [-w] [-s] [-p]

+Optional arguments:
+ -h, --help                    show this help message and exit -i INPUT, --input INPUT       input file name. add path if file is not in working directory -o OUTPUT, --output OUTPUT    output file name. [default "T3_output"] -n NUMBER, --number NUMBER    number of most frequent words that should be extracted [default "50"] -r, --remove_num              remove any numbers in text -l, --lower_case              by default all characters are translated to lower case. otherwise use -l -w, --remove_stopwords        by default a set of english stopwords (e.g., 'the' or 'not') are removed. otherwise use -w -s, --stemDoc                 apply Porter's stemming algorithm: collapsing words to a common root to aid comparison of vocabulary
--	Transform words in plural to their singular form (default)
+ -p, --plurals                 by default words in plural and singular are merged to the singular form. otherwise use -p
--	Name of the output file

 Output:
 Binary matrix with rows = entities and columns = extracted words.